cyborg5/IRLib/examples/pinoccio/README.txt

 an available Wi-Fi backpack.
 Is billed as "A Complete Ecosystem for Building the Internet of Things".
 (By the way Pinoccio is not a typo.
 They really do spell it without the "h")

-It is currently only available to the original backers but will be available shortly as a public beta test.
+It was initially only available to the original backers but is now available as a public beta test.
 For more information on the platform see https://pinocc.io/

 This IRLib package automatically detects the ATmega256RFR2 processor in IRLibTimer.h.
-We have included a Pinoccio Scout specific version of the IRrecvDump sample sketch for receiving IR signals.
+We have included a Pinoccio Scout specific version of the IRrecvDump sample sketch for receiving IR signals and various other sample sketches.
 There is also sketch that adds an "ir.send(p,c,b)" command to the Scout Script language used by the system.
 You can use the hq.pinocc.io portal on a Google Chrome browser to send IR codes using this command.

 You should be able to adapt any other sample sketches or IRLib code of your own into the Pinoccio infrastructure files by looking at those examples we provide.